4 Fall Flowering Annuals to Extend Seasonal Interest

-Fall brings on cooler temperatures, changing of the leaves, and the start of the landscape putting itself to bed for the winter.
-This doesn’t mean you have to sacrifice curbside interest at your commercial property.
-As summer annuals start to fade, there are ways to extend the season.
-By incorporating fall flowering annuals you can add color and extend interest into the cooler months.
-There are four commonly used plants that provide fall interest and each one has a unique characteristic that can help keep properties looking colorful and bright – even when the rest of the landscape isn’t.
+With fall comes cooler temperatures, changing leaves, and the beginning of our landscape bracing itself for winter, but this doesn’t mean you have to sacrifice curbside interest on your commercial property.
+As summer annuals inevitably begin to fade, there are ways to prolong the season.
+By incorporating fall flowering annuals, you can add color and extend interest as we move into the cooler months.

-Chrysanthemums, or mums for short, come in all shades of fall and start flowering in very late summer into early autumn.
-Mums come in a variety of sizes but most of us are most familiar with the plants that are roughly the size of a basketball and covered with dozens of blooms at once.
-You don’t need many of these plants to make an impact in the landscape, and when planted in mass, they can really catch your eye.
+Chrysanthemums, or mums for short, come in vibrant fall shades and start flowering in late summer into early autumn.
+Mums come in a variety of sizes and are covered with dozens of blooms at once, creating a nice round shape when planted together.
+A small amount of mums go a long way, so you won’t need many of these plants to make a significant impact in your landscape.

-Sometimes referred to as “flowering cabbage” or “flowering kale”, these two groups of plants are in the same family as the edible versions we find in the produce section of the supermarket.
-These plants tend to be on the bitter side, so they aren’t considered a food source, but their colorful foliage and tolerance of cool temperatures make them ideal ornamental plants for fall and winter color.
+Sometimes referred to as “flowering cabbage” or “flowering kale,” these two groups of plants belong to the same family as the edible versions we find in the supermarket.
+While they do belong to the same family, flowering cabbage and kale tend to be on the bitter side, so they aren’t considered a food source.
+That said, their colorful foliage and tolerance of cool temperatures make them ideal ornamental plants for fall and winter color!

-Cabbage and Kale will start out green with a slight hint of color and won’t really show off in the landscape until the temperatures drop or a light frost has occurred.
+Cabbage and Kale will start out green with a subtle hint of color and won’t really show off their color in the landscape until the temperatures drop or a light frost has occurred.
 At that point, the foliage will change colors to either a bright white, pink, or purple.
-The way to get the biggest impact out of these ornamental wonders is to mass plant and try to angle the centers of the plants (where most of the color develops) towards the viewers passing by.
+To achieve the biggest visual impact from these ornamental wonders, mass plant them and angle their centers—where most of the color develops—towards the viewers passing by.

-Probably the most recognizable fall annuals are pansies.
-The rainbow of colors ranges from reds and yellows to blues and purples – even black and orange.
-They are hardy, long blooming annuals and many varieties reliably return in spring and flower again.
+Pansies are perhaps the most recognizable fall annuals.
+The rainbow of colors ranges from reds and yellows, to blues and purples, and even black and orange.
+They are hardy, long-blooming annuals and many varieties reliably return in spring to flower again.
 Pansies will typically flower up until the first hard frost and then they will go dormant.
 In early spring, they will pop up again and offer some early seasonal color when no other plants are in flower.

-Pansies sit above compact, dark green plants and the flowers can be as much as 3” in diameter.
 There are only a few flowers per plant, but due to the larger size, they make a great display of color in fall landscapes.
-They tend to not do well when temperatures climb which is why they are removed and replaced with more heat tolerant selections in late spring.
+Because they tend not to do well when temperatures climb, pansies are a great option for cooler months.

-Violas are a large genus of flowering herbaceous plants and are commonly used in fall landscapes to provide cool-season color in the fall and winter months as well as the early spring months.
-These compact plants are both heat and cold tolerant so that can extend their overall bloom time.
-They also will return in early spring for a second burst of color early in the season.
+Violas are a large genus of flowering herbaceous plants and are commonly used in fall landscapes to provide cool-season color.
+These compact plants are both heat and cold tolerant, which extends their overall bloom time into early spring where they return with a second burst of color.

 Keeping your landscape colorful and vibrant in fall doesn’t have to be a challenge.
-Any of the four plants used alone, or in combination, can really help your property stand out in the crowd.
-If you need some suggestions on how to improve your fall color displays, call us today.
+Any of the four plants used alone, or in combination, can help your property stand out in the crowd.
+If you need some suggestions on how to improve your fall color displays, call us today!